 Vietnam’s beauty is truly a beauty that endures.
 See it for yourself and book your trip to Vietnam today.

 Are some gems travelers should include in their itineraries?!
 Let us know in the comments below.

 Are you traveling on the budget?
 We got a list of free activities in Vietnam you got to check out!

-If you’re visiting Ho Chi Minh City, we’ve prepared the 4 day essential HCMC itinerary (coming soon) and picked 5 fave halal food places.
-And if need to book a Muslim-friendly hotel, visit our Vietnam country guide for Muslim travelers that also has a Qibla map and a prayer time calendar so you don’t miss your prayer.
+If you’re visiting Ho Chi Minh City, we’ve picked 5 fave halal food places and reviewed Cu Chi tunnels.
+For Hanoi, there’s our ultimate guide to the capital’s attractions.
+And if need to book a Muslim-friendly hotel in any city, visit our Vietnam country guide for Muslim travelers that also has a Qibla map and a prayer time calendar so you don’t miss your prayer.